The national food regulation system

-Food Standards Australia New Zealand (FSANZ) is an independent statutory authority that is managed by a board, whose members are appointed by the Commonwealth Minister for Health, in consultation with the Australia New Zealand Ministerial Forum on Food Regulation (the Forum).
+Food Standards Australia New Zealand (FSANZ) is an independent statutory authority that is managed by a board, whose members are appointed by the Commonwealth Minister for Health, in consultation with the Australia New Zealand Ministerial Meeting on Food Regulation.
 In addition to developing all domestic food standards, the role of FSANZ extends to matters such as coordinating national food surveillance and food recall systems, working with international agencies responsible for food regulation, and developing codes of conduct and guidance materials for the food industry.

-The Forum oversees food safety in Australia and New Zealand.
+The Food Ministers' Meeting oversees food safety in Australia and New Zealand.
 It is responsible for developing food regulatory policy and guidelines and for promoting a consistent approach to food standards compliance and enforcement.
-This responsibility requires all members of the Forum to balance public health and safety objectives with the need to produce and deliver food to the public efficiently and with minimal regulation.
+This responsibility requires that all members balance public health and safety objectives with the need to produce and deliver food to the public efficiently and with minimal regulation.

-The Forum is supported by the Food Regulation Standing Committee (FRSC) whose role is to coordinate policy advice and ensure a nationally consistent approach to the implementation and enforcement of food standards.
+The Food Ministers' Meeting is supported by the Food Regulation Standing Committee (FRSC) whose role is to coordinate policy advice and ensure a nationally consistent approach to the implementation and enforcement of food standards.
 The FRSC comprises senior officials of the departments for which the ministers represented on the Forum have portfolio responsibility.

 The Implementation Sub-Committee for Food Regulation (ISFR) reports to the FRSC and oversees a consistent approach to implementing and enforcing food regulation and standards.